DrThomasAger/smile/README.md

 This creates a solid basis to play around with.
 # Why Does It Work?

+When we use an equals sign `[=`, the model can recognize that we're saying the data is equal to this.
+When we use a colon  for our other section `(:` the model knows we mean something new - it's different!

 Here, the ***(: Smile*** is the **structure** around the instructions.
 This is a key essential point. ***(: Smile*** creates a clear separation between prompt language and response language using **structure** in order to increase the model's **instruction following**.